Components.FormElement Class

 {{/bs-form}}

-If your custom control does not render an input element, you should set useIcons
+If your custom control does not render an input element, you should set useIcons to false since bootstrap only supports

-feedback icons with textual <input class="form-control">
+feedback icons with textual <input class="form-control"> elements.

 Item Index